 The Autoimmune Protocol Diet

-The Autoimmune Protocol Diet is an anti-inflammatory diet developed for those with thyroid disorders like Hashimoto’s disease, an autoimmune condition that affects gut health like Celiac disease, and those with inflammatory bowel disease, among others.
+The AIP Diet is an anti-inflammatory diet developed for those with thyroid disorders like Hashimoto’s Thyroiditis, an autoimmune condition that affects gut health like Celiac disease, and those with inflammatory bowel disease, among others.

 Since autoimmune disorders have a lot to do with inflammation, this way of eating cuts out inflammatory foods.
 The AIP diet is also a grain-free diet and a gluten-free diet, making it beneficial for those looking to heal their gut microbiome.

-Today we will be focusing on how AIP eating is a lifestyle intervention that is great for Hashimoto’s disease.
-Some research has been done regarding Hashimoto’s and the autoimmune protocol diet, also called the autoimmune paleo diet, so let’s look at some food lists.
+Today we will be focusing on how AIP eating is a lifestyle intervention that is great for Hashimoto’s Thyroiditis.
+Some research has been done regarding Hashimoto’s and the autoimmune protocol dietary adjustments, also called the autoimmune paleo diet, so let’s look at some food lists.

 Best and Worst Food Lists for Hashimoto’s